nodetool-ai/nodetool/docs/nodes/openai/audio.md

 ## Transcribe

-Converts spoken words in an audio file to written text.
+Transcribes speech from audio to text.

-Returns a text of the detected words from the input audio file.
+Use cases:
+- Convert recorded meetings or lectures to text
+- Generate subtitles for videos
+- Create searchable archives of audio content
+- Assist hearing-impaired users with audio content

-**Tags:** audio, stt, s2t, speech-to-text, transcription, audio-to-text, analysis
+**Tags:** audio, transcription, speech-to-text, stt

-**Inherits from:** BaseNode

 - **audio**: The audio file to transcribe. (`AudioRef`)
 - **temperature**: The temperature to use for the transcription. (`float`)

 ## Translate

-Translates spoken words in an audio file to English text.
+Translates speech in audio to English text.

-Outputs the english translation of an audio file as text.
+Use cases:
+- Translate foreign language audio content to English
+- Create English transcripts of multilingual recordings
+- Assist non-English speakers in understanding audio content
+- Enable cross-language communication in audio formats

-**Tags:** audio, stt, s2t, speech-to-text, translation, english
+**Tags:** audio, translation, speech-to-text, localization

-**Inherits from:** BaseNode

 - **audio**: The audio file to translate. (`AudioRef`)
 - **temperature**: The temperature to use for the translation. (`float`)